How Come I Can’t Access My Sportsbook

 There are countless online sportsbooks around the globe which you may encounter or hear about when choosing where to give your business.

-Many sites are reputable with proven reputations of solvency and customer service, but there are many online sportsbooks that don’t have their customer’s best interests at heart.
+Many online sportsbooks are reputable with proven reputations of solvency and customer service, but there are many that don’t have their customer’s best interests at heart.
 Unfortunately, there are many fraudulent sites out there which mean bettors should also do their homework before opening a new account.

 If the book you’re currently betting at has suddenly disappeared and you aren’t receiving any communication from the site as to why it could be a sign you’ve been betting with a fraudulent sportsbook.